 When confronted with anti-atheist bigotry, what is the atheist to do?
 Since I have rejected silence as an option, this leaves me with the need to respond, but what sort of response is optimal?

 I realize that what I am about to say is a gross oversimplification and that the choice of how to respond will depend greatly on the specifics of the situation, but I believe this may provide a tentative starting point.
-It seems to me that responses can be primarily offensive or defensive in nature.
-An offensive response might involve moving right past the insult to criticize religion.
+It seems to me that responses can be primarily offensive (in the sense of going on the attack) or defensive in nature.
+An offensive response might involve moving past the insult to criticize religion.
 On the other hand, a defensive response would involve an attempt to correct the misconceptions inherent in the insult, educating the bigot about atheism, etc. As an illustrative example, consider the following conversation between two Christians (after all, Christians are not exactly known for their tolerance):

 Christian #1: "There go those stupid atheists again, whining about Christmas.
 Can't they understand that America is a Christian nation?
 If they don't like it, they should just leave."An offensive response would make no attempt to clear up the many misconceptions evident here but would focus on the idiocy of the speakers' belief system.